Helspont

 Helspont is a character in Wildstorm's comics who was ultimately transplanted to the DC Universe.
 In addition to the WildC.A.T.s, he has also fought Team One, Gen^{13}, Backlash, and when folded into the DC Universe, Superman.

 Fictional character biography

 Helspont is a member of the alien race known as the Daemonites, serving as a high-level military commander.
 Helspont possessed another alien at some unknown point in time, which became his default form.
 Helspont was stationed on the Daemonite ship that crashed on Earth thousands of years ago.
 He, along with the two other highest-ranked surviving Daemonites, took the title High Lord and became a leader to the other Daemonites.
 Helspont had many Daemonites serving under him, though another lord, Defile, formed his rival faction.
-Helspont and his servants go on to form alliances with several humans over the years, using the name "The Cabal" to refer to their organization at least once before the mid-20th century.
+Helspont and his servants also formed alliances with several humans over the years, which became the predecessor to the Cabal.